-- Board and committee structure to facilitate a proper review function by the Board; - corporate risk assessment and compliance with internal controls; - review and evaluation of market practices and trends on remuneration matters; - the performance of senior management; - development of suitable criteria such as skills, qualifications and experience for Board candidates; - identification and consideration of possible candidates; and

-• review of the performance of each Director and of senior management each year in accordance with the procedures developed and adopted by the Board.
+- board and committee structure to facilitate a proper review function by the board; - corporate risk assessment and compliance with internal controls; - review and evaluation of market practices and trends on remuneration matters; - · the performance of senior management; - · development of suitable criteria such as skills, qualifications and experience for board candidates; - · identification and consideration of possible candidates; and - review of the performance of each director and of senior management each year in accordance with the procedures developed and adopted by the board.

-Whilst items of risk management will be discussed on a regular basis, items concerning remuneration and nominations will be discussed annually.
+Whilst items of risk management will be discussed on a quarterly basis, items concerning remuneration and nominations will be discussed annually.

-The Board seeks to ensure that:
+The board seeks to ensure that:

-- at any point in time, its membership represents an appropriate balance between Directors with experience and knowledge of the Group and Directors with an external or fresh perspective; and - the size of the Board is conducive to effective discussion and efficient decision-making.
+- at any point in time, its membership represents an appropriate balance between directors with experience and knowledge of the Group and directors with an external or fresh perspective; and - the size of the board is conducive to effective discussion and efficient decision-making.

-The Company has a Board skills matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership, which is available on the Company's website.
+The Company has a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership, which is available on the Company's website.

-Details of the members of the Board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on Directors.
+Details of the members of the board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on directors.

-It is the Company's practice to allow its executive Directors to accept appointments outside the Company with prior written approval of the Board.
-No appointments of this nature were accepted during the year ended 30 June 2020.
-The commitments of non-executive Directors are considered by the Board prior to the Directors' appointment to the Board of the Group and are reviewed each year as part of the annual performance assessment.
+It is the Company's practice to allow its executive directors to accept appointments outside the Company with prior written approval of the board.
+No appointments of this nature were accepted during the year ended 30 June 2019.
+The commitments of non-executive directors are considered by the board prior to the directors' appointment to the board of the Group and are reviewed each year as part of the annual performance assessment.

-Prior to appointment or being submitted for re-election, each non-executive Director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the Company.
+Prior to appointment or being submitted for re-election, each non-executive director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the company.

-It is Company policy that the Directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
-In addition, those Directors do not receive any papers from the Group pertaining to those dealings.
+It is company policy that the directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
+In addition, those directors do not receive any papers from the Group pertaining to those dealings.
 There were no such conflicts of interest during the reporting period.